Choosing a Mosquito Repellent

-Garlic and vitamin B1 taken by mouth does not protect against mosquitoes, according to the American Academy of Pediatrics.
+Garlic and vitamin B1 taken by mouth won’t protect against mosquitoes, according to the American Academy of Pediatrics.

 Mosquito repellent is one way to protect against mosquito bites.
 But there are other steps you can take to help keep the bugs away.